-Before we went travelling, and now we're back living in London, we would go to the theatre at least once a week and we’ve slipped back into this habit pretty easily since moving back home.
+Before we went travelling, we would go to the theatre at least once a week and we’ve slipped back into this habit pretty easily since moving back home.
 How?
 By finding cheap tickets.

 Fortunately for the cash-strapped among us, it can be easy to grab yourself a bargain ticket to top play or musical.
 Here are eight ways to do just that.